Conder token: Matthew Boulton and The Soho Mint

 The demand for small denomination coin flourished, and with it the popularity of copper tokens that approximated the size of the halfpenny grew rapidly.
 One of the most prolific producers of these private tokens (struck on behalf of merchants) was Matthew Boulton.
 In fact, during his lifetime Boulton would strike millions of these merchant pieces.
 Boulton was no stranger to the manufacture of small metal items, having grown up with and managed his family business for many years, which specialized in buckles.
 In the mid-1780s Boulton had turned his attention to coinage; in his eyes coins and tokens were just another small metal product like those he had manufactured for years.
 He also had shares in several Cornish copper mines, and had a large personal stock of copper, purchased when the mines were unable to dispose of it elsewhere.
 However, when orders for counterfeit money were sent to him, he refused them: "I will do anything, short of being a common informer against particular persons, to stop the malpractices of the Birmingham coiners."
-In 1788 he established the Soho Mint as part of his industrial plant.
+In 1788, he established the Soho Mint as part of his industrial plant.
 The mint included eight steam-driven presses, each striking between 70 and 84 coins per minute.

 Boulton spent much time in London lobbying for a contract to strike British coins, but in June 1790 the William Pitt Government postponed a decision on recoinage indefinitely.
 Meanwhile, the Soho Mint struck coins for the East India Company, Sierra Leone and Russia, while producing high-quality planchets, or blank coins, to be struck by national mints elsewhere.
 The firm sent over 20 million blanks to Philadelphia, to be struck into cents and half-cents by the United States Mint.
+Tokens were also made for private release in the United States, notably the Talbot, Allum & Lee "cents" of 1794.

 The national financial crisis reached a point of despair in February 1797, when the Bank of England stopped redeeming its bills for gold.
 In an effort to get more money into circulation, the Government adopted a plan to issue large quantities of copper coins, and Lord Hawkesbury summoned Boulton to London on 3 March 1797, informing him of the Government's plan, and he was awarded a contract at the end of the month.
 According to a proclamation dated 26 July 1797, King George III was "graciously pleased to give directions that measures might be taken for an immediate supply of such copper coinage as might be best adapted to the payment of the laborious poor in the present exigency".
 The proclamation required that the coins weigh one and two ounces respectively, bringing the intrinsic value of the coins close to their face value.
 With the return of large quantities of government issued small denomination coin (twopence and pennies were minted at the Soho Mint in 1797, and halfpennies and farthings followed in 1799), the need for locally issued token coinage waned.